morf1102/ev-charger-dwave/README.md

 ## Problem Formulation

-The problem of placing electric vehicle (EV) charging stations can be formulated as a The problem of placing electric vehicle (EV) charging stations can be formulated as a Quadratic Unconstrained Binary Optimization (QUBO) problem.
+The problem of placing electric vehicle (EV) charging stations can be formulated as a Quadratic Unconstrained Binary Optimization (QUBO) problem.
 Given a set of potential locations for the charging stations, we aim to identify a subset of locations that maximizes the coverage of points of interest (POIs) while also maximizing the distance between charging stations to avoid redundancy.

 First, we define the distance function $D$: